pretix/pretix-docs/docs/guides/products/discounts.md

 This way, every attendee can order exactly one ticket that they can use for all days that they are going to attend.
 Finally, navigate to :navpath:Your event → :fa3-check-square-o: Check-in:, edit your check-in list and switch to the :btn:Advanced: tab.
-Define custom check-in rules so that the tickets in the first quota are only valid on the first day of the event; the tickets in the second quota are only valid on the second day; and the tickets in the third quota are only valid on the third day.
+Define custom check-in rules so that the tickets in the first quota are valid on the first day of the event; the tickets in the second quota are valid on the second day; and the tickets in the third quota are valid on the third day.

 You can do this either using the "Current day of the week" or the "Current date and time" condition.
 The check-in rule could look similar to the one in the screenshot below.